KaPodgaets/hamal-backend/architecture/features/ARCH-feature-citizen-workflow-v1.md

     - This locked record is then returned to the operator.
 Due to `SKIP LOCKED`, concurrent requests will not block and will be assigned the next available record.
 2.  **Update Record (`PUT /api/citizens/{id}`)**:
     - The operator submits changes for the record they have locked.
-    - The system first validates the incoming data against the `CitizenValidator` rules.
+    - The system first validates the incoming data against the `UpdateCitizenCommandValidator` rules.
 If invalid, it returns a `400 Bad Request`.
-    - If valid, it verifies that the record is still assigned to this operator.
+    - If valid, it verifies that the record is still assigned to this operator and the lock has not expired.
     - The record is updated, and its `Status` is set to `Updated`.
 3.  **Abandoned Record Cleanup (Background Job)**:
-    - A scheduled job runs periodically (e.g., every 5-10 minutes).
+    - A background service (`AbandonedCitizenCleanupJob`) runs periodically (every 5 minutes).
     - It queries for all records where `Status = InProgress` and `LockedUntil` is in the past.
     - For each such record, it resets the `Status` to `Pending` and clears the `AssignedToUserId` and `LockedUntil` fields, returning it to the queue.

+## Evolution

+### Historical

+- v1: Initial implementation of the core operator workflow (get next, update) and the abandoned record cleanup job.